Onionhead

-Griffith had experienced success with his previous service comedy, No Time for Sergeants, and Onionhead was an attempt to cash in on that success.
-It was marketed as an uproarious comedy but is actually a comedy drama with some fairly dark themes.
-Onionhead was such a notorious flop that it drove Griffith into television, according to Griffith's videotaped interview in the Archive of American Television.
+Griffith had experienced success earlier in 1958 with his service comedy No Time for Sergeants, and Onionhead was an attempt to cash in on that success.
+It was mistakenly marketed as an uproarious comedy, but it is actually a comedy-drama with some dark themes, including theft and adultery.
+Onionhead was such a notorious flop that it drove Griffith into television, according to Griffith in a videotaped interview in the Archive of American Television.

 Plot

 In the spring of 1941, Al Woods quits an Oklahoma college to join the armed forces after a quarrel with his co-ed sweetheart, Jo.
 He joins the Coast Guard, partly by chance due to the flip of a coin.
-After boot training, Al is assigned to a buoy tender in Boston, the Periwinkle, as a ship's cook although he has no cooking experience.
+After boot training, Al is assigned to a buoy tender in Boston, the Periwinkle, as a ship's cook, although he has no cooking experience.
 He encounters immediate hostility from the chief of the galley, Red Wildoe, from new crew mates and cooks' helpers Gutsell and Poznicki, and from his arrogant department head, Lieutenant (junior grade) Higgins.

 In a Boston bar, Al picks up Stella, who appears to do this kind of thing with some regularity.
 They develop a strong attraction, but she seems to be holding out for something more.
 He befriends Gutsell by fixing him up with a girlfriend of Stella's and learns from Wildoe how to be a ship's cook, making a number of embarrassing mistakes.
-Al, frustrated after Stella won't spend a night in a hotel room with him, stops seeing her, whereupon he and the alcoholic Wildoe get drunk together and bond.
+Al, frustrated after Stella will not spend a night in a hotel room with him, stops seeing her, after which he and the alcoholic Wildoe get drunk together and bond.
 Wildoe begins seeing Stella with Al's blessing.
 Pearl Harbor is attacked and war declared.
 Wildoe abruptly proposes to Stella and they marry.
-A free-for-all breaks out at their wedding celebration, with a jealous Al instigating a fight with soldiers who are clearly familiar with Stella already.
+A free-for-all breaks out at their wedding celebration, with a jealous Al instigating a fight with soldiers who are clearly familiar with Stella.
 Wildoe is assigned to another vessel performing convoy duty at sea.
 During this time, Stella begins seeing other men.
-Al tries to prevent this on Wildoe's behalf, but can't resist Stella himself.
+Al tries to prevent this on Wildoe's behalf, but can't resist Stella.